SL2022/ticket/README.md

 Need to make sure tests are good?
 Run `mix test` and all acceptance/system tests with `mix cypress.open`

+Looking for documentation?
+Fret not - `mix docs` - and then `open doc/index.html`

 Ready to run in production? --wip--

 ## Learn more